xpqz/dyalog-docs/object-reference/docs/properties/textsize.md

 **Description**

 This property has been replaced by the [GetTextSize](../methodorevents/gettextsize.md) method, which should be used instead.
-TextSize is retained only for compatibility with previous versions of Dyalog APL.
+TextSize is retained only for compatibility with previous versions of Dyalog.

 TextSize is a "read-only" property that reports the size of the bounding rectangle of a text item in a given font.
 The result is given in the co-ordinate system of the object in question.
 This property is useful for positioning [Text](../objects/text.md) objects.